BioDeep/metabolomics-report-standards/README.md

 *Metabolomics feature identification report industry standards from [BioNovoGene](http://www.bionovogene.com/) corporation.*

-## Purpose
+## Definition and background

 There is a general consensus that supports the need for standardized reporting of metadata or information describing large-scale metabolomics data sets.
 Reporting of standard metadata provides a biological and empirical context for the data, enables the reinterrogation and comparison of data by others, which is also could let us interpret the result in a more clearly way.

-## Definition and background

 This article is mainly address at the unknown metabolite identification in LC-MS experiment, and proposes the reporting standards related to the chemical analysis aspects of metabolomics experiments its metabolite identification.

+Some terms in this article that address to:

++ ``feature``, the term **feature** in this article is refer to a parent ion in LC-MS experiment result raw data.
+Where a parent ion feature is a peak in chromatography data, which is consist of mass to charge ratio in ms1 level and its retention time (with a range of lower bound and upper bound) in chromatography result.
++ ``annotation``, the term **annotation** in this article is refer to the multidimensional information about the metabolite that assigned to a **feature**, which such multidimensional information consist with its database cross reference id, common name, basic chemical data like mass and formula composition and molecule structure information, etc.
++ ``alignment``, the term **alignment** means a kind of operation that use to compare the similarity of the mass spectrum data between user sample and the reference standard library.
+Such similarity comparison result is the most important evidence that use for unknown **feature** its identification.
++ ``score``, the term **score** is a kind of numeric value that produced by the **alignment** comparison calculation.
+Literally, the higher score the **alignment** it produce, the better the result it is.

-Our metabolite identification report consist with two parts of data which is represent to our user:
+Our metabolite identification report consist with two parts of data which present to our user:

 1. Report excel table that contains the sample information and the meta information of the metabolite.
 2. Data visual plot of the mass spectrum alignment details.

 ## Report Table Format

-### section1: basic info and ms1 parent ion
+### section1: basic info of ion feature

 | field   | type    | description                                                                                      |
 |---------|---------|--------------------------------------------------------------------------------------------------|